Two new confirmed cases of measles

 Since the outbreak, around 328,000 people have been immunized against measles.

-The Central Division has also reached the goal of 95 per cent vaccination coverage during the campaign for the target groups of 6 month-5 year olds and 19-39 year olds.
+The Central Division has also reached the goal of 95 percent vaccination coverage during the campaign for the target groups of 6 month-5-year-olds and 19 to 39-year-olds.

 Vaccination for the target groups will still be offered at health centres in the Central Division and Fijians fall in the age group yet to be vaccinated are encouraged to do so.